maoueh/nugrant/README.md

 ### Paths

-When you want to specify paths on, specially on Windows, it's probably better to only use foward slash (`/`).
+When you want to specify paths on, specially on Windows, it's probably better to only use forward slash (`/`).
 The main reason for this is because Ruby, which will be used at the end by Vagrant is able to deal with forward slash even on Windows.
 This is great because with this, you can avoid values escaping in YAML file.
 If you need to use backward slash (`\`), don't